AlirezaArabshahi/KestrelJuniorHttpServer/README.md

 *Goal: Make the entire stack (server and framework) more robust, secure, and performant.*

 -   [ ] **Architectural Refactoring: Implement a Layered Architecture**
-    *   **Task:** Restructure the entire project, drawing inspiration from Kestrel's architecture, to achieve a clear separation of concerns.
+    *   **Task:** Restructure the entire project, to achieve a clear separation of concerns.
     *   **Approach (The "Why"):** The current design, which places most logic in one or two large classes, was suitable for Phase 1 but is too brittle for future development.
 By refactoring into distinct layers, we improve testability, extensibility, and maintainability.
     *   **Layers:**
         - Core Layer (Core/): The public entry point for the server (LiteWebServer, LiteWebServerOptions)